-Another key need is involvement of correctional staff who have the appropriate training, temperament, and personal traits as well as the desire to work with mentally ill inmates.
-Officers are at risk of effects of exposure to traumatic incidents, such as inmate suicides, attempted suicides and self-mutilation.
+Another key need is involvement of correctional staff who have the appropriate training, temperament, and personal traits as well as the desire to work with incarcerated persons who are mentally ill.
+Officers are at risk of effects of exposure to traumatic incidents, such as suicides, attempted suicides and self-mutilation.
 Generally, working with this population can cause high levels of stress among correctional staff, warranting observation and treatment.
 The development of trauma-based care for staff is a critical need as well, the experts reported.

 Data-driven accountability and overarching needs

 A final area considered by the experts, data-driven accountability and overarching needs, focused on filling problematic information gaps between various agencies.
 A particular difficulty, the experts noted, is the institutional hesitancy of many health and other organizations to share sensitive health records — a disservice to the individual and the entity, the report concluded.
 “At a minimum, service provision can be hampered,” the experts’ report said.
 “In extreme cases, lack of information-sharing can have immediate and irreversible implications,” such as a deadly encounter when a law enforcement officer lacks critical information on the mental health of an individual.
 The pervasive institutional tendency to withhold health information, while individuals bounce between inadequately informed agencies, does further harm to mentally ill individuals.
 In that regard, the experts warned, “As individuals churn through the system, they often fall through the cracks, which can result in medication lapses, relapses, decompensation, and interruption of services.”
 The expert group identified a need for legislative mandates of information-sharing among providers.